 -

-I provide neurodivergent-affirming, individualized, person-centered therapy with an emphasis on psychoeducation and skill-building.
+I provide neurodivergent-affirming and person-centered therapy with an emphasis on psychoeducation and skill-building.
+While my early training was in CBT and DBT, I am an ACT therapist.

 For more information about issues/concerns I treat and the therapies I use, please see my “About Me” page.